What is tetrachlorethylene?

 Tetrachlorethylene, also known as tetrachloroethylene, perchloroethylene, PCE, or "perc," is a commonly used solvent (a substance, usually a liquid, capable of dissolving another substance).
 It has been in commercial use since the early 1900s.

-Tetrachlorethylene is also used to degrease metals.
+Tetrachlorethylene is also used to clean and degrease metals.
 Oil and wax are used to shape and polish metal during the manufacturing process.
 Removing oil, wax, and related substances from the finished products is known as degreasing.

 How are people exposed to tetrachlorethylene?